sam-caldwell/ami/SPECIFICATION.md

   - [X] Multi‑package determinism for non‑debug obj indexes and asm
   - [X] Parser diagnostics stream multiple records in JSON; exit 1
   - [X] Missing file I/O emits `diag.v1` and exits 2 (JSON) and prints clear error (human)
-  - [ ] End to End testing of compiled binaries to ensure ami compiler produces working binaries.
+  - [D] End to End testing of compiled binaries to ensure ami compiler produces working binaries.
 - [X] Directory layout is deterministic and mirrors the logical package/unit structure; all paths are relative to workspace.
  - [X] Do not emit debug artifacts without `--verbose`.
 - [X] Ensure artifacts are reproducible across runs (given the same inputs) and contain ISO‑8601 UTC timestamps only where needed (e.g., top‑level metadata), never embedded in the core structures used by tests.